ryfaraola/Blobbington/README.md

 ## Controls

-The panel appears when you select the tool and closes when you switch away.
-Settings persist between sessions.
+The panel opens when you select the tool and closes when you switch away.
+Settings are remembered between sessions.

-- **Fidelity** — Accurate keeps more of your hand movement, Smooth fits fewer points.
-Sharp corners are preserved at any setting.
+- **Fidelity**: how many points the finished outline uses.
+Accurate keeps more detail, Smooth uses fewer points.
+Neither moves your line.
-- **Size** — brush diameter in font units
+- **Size**: length of the nib in font units.
-- **Angle** — rotation of the brush oval
+- **Angle**: rotation of the nib.
-- **Roundness** — 100% is a circle, lower values flatten the oval
+- **Roundness**: 100 is a round marker, 1 is a flat broad nib.
+- **Stabilizer**: the nib trails the cursor on a string, smoothing out wobble.
+0 is off.

-Type a value into any field or drag the slider.
+Type a value into any field or drag its slider.
+Hold Shift to lock a stroke to 45 and 90 degrees.
+Strokes stay separate; use Remove Overlap to merge them.

 ## Beta notes

-Testing feedback welcome.
+Feedback welcome.
 Worth trying:

+- straight strokes and curves with a flat nib (roundness 1)
-- tight hairpin turns and figure-eights
+- tight hairpins and figure-eights
-- an angled flat brush (low roundness, angle around 40) drawn in every direction
+- the stabilizer at a few settings
-- very large and very small brush sizes
+- very large and very small sizes
-- typing values into the fields
-- switching tools back and forth
+- long strokes, to check speed

-Please report your RoboFont version and macOS version with any bug.
+Please include your RoboFont and macOS versions with any bug report.
+If a stroke fails, the Output Window prints an error message; copying that into your report helps a lot.

-This project was vibe coded with the help of AI.

 ## License